 After: Soil quality restoration reduced soil compaction and increased organic matter content, helping the soil to absorb more water and giving the lawn access to nutrients it needs to be healthy.

 Benefits to our community

 In our cities, poor soils, compaction, and an abundance of impervious surfaces (roof tops, parking lots, roads) create excess stormwater that has nowhere to go except into city storm drains.
-During large rains, storm drain systems become overwhelmed leading to flooding problems.
+During large rains, storm drain systems become overwhelmed, leading to flooding problems.
 These storm drains empty into local creeks and lakes which can lead to flooding, massive stream bank erosion, and reduced water quality.
-Addresing flooding, erosion problems, and improving water quality is very costly and time intensive.
+Addressing flooding, erosion problems, and improving water quality is very costly and time intensive.